rasmus-toftdahl-olesen/dog/README.md

 ```

-Will copmile main.c using gcc 7.5.
+Will compile main.c using gcc 7.5.